Frans van Houten

 François Adrianus "Frans" van Houten (born 26 April 1960) is a Dutch businessman.
-He served as the CEO of Royal Philips Electronics (known universally as Philips) from 1 April 2011 to 15 October 2022.
+He was the CEO of Royal Philips Electronics (known as Philips) from April 2011 to October 2022.

 Biography

 The son of a member of the board of directors of Philips, Frans van Houten studied Economics at Erasmus University Rotterdam, and started his career at Philips in 1986 in marketing and sales at Philips Data Systems.
 He held several positions in the company, becoming co-head of the consumer electronics division in 2002.

 In November 2004, he became CEO of Philips Semiconductors, where he led the spin-off of the division, resulting in the formation of NXP Semiconductors on 1 October 2006.
 Van Houten left his position as Chief Executive Officer at NXP on 31 December 2008.